Spot Bitcoin ETF: Buzz Builds On Potential SEC Approval

 In 2021, cryptocurrency traders scored a win when the SEC approved the ProShares Bitcoin Strategy ETF (BITO) – the first crypto ETF on the market that was not tied to stocks.
 The fund was so popular it accumulated more than $1 billion in assets under management by its second day.

-There are plenty of other Bitcoin and crypto ETFs on the market, but none that are tied to a digital asset's spot price – or the where it is trading at right now so that it can be bought for immediate delivery.
+There are plenty of other Bitcoin and crypto ETFs on the market, but none that are tied to a digital asset's spot price – or where it is trading at right now so that it can be bought for immediate delivery.
 This differs from futures prices, which are where the cryptocurrency is expected to be trading in the future.
 Futures traders buy contracts that lock in this price for a delivery of the asset at a later date.

 Should I buy a bitcoin ETF?

-Cryptocurrencies remain highly speculative and should be approached with extreme caution.
+Investors may not want to rush out and scoop up shares of these new ETFs, though.
+At the moment, cryptocurrencies remain highly speculative and should be approached with extreme caution.
 For market participants interested in dipping their toes into the crypto space, it is crucial that they do their research and only use money they can afford to lose.

 One benefit of buying exchange-traded funds is that they spread risk across a basket of assets.
 However, when it comes to crypto ETFs, this is likely more true for funds that are made up of stocks vs those that are tied to futures or spot prices of a digital currency.